lensesio/kafka-connect-ui/README.md

 ```
 ### Supported Connectors
-For all our DM connectors we have a template of metadata within the `supported-connectors.js`.
-However this optional and depends on your setup.
-In any case the UI will show all the connectors appear in your classpath kai give you all the required fields to set it up.
+For our [DM connectors](http://www.landoop.com/capabilities/kafka-connectors/)  we have a template of metadata within the `supported-connectors.js`.
+In any case you will be shown any connector exists in your classpath with all the required fields to set them up.

 ## Changelog
 [Here](https://github.com/Landoop/kafka-connect-ui/wiki/Release-Changelog)